jdpreston30/PGD-preop-metabolomics/README.md

 3. Check that output directories exist and are writable
 4. Review Docker logs: `docker logs <container-id>`

-For questions or issues, please open a GitHub issue or contact the corresponding author.
+For questions or issues, please open a GitHub issue or contact the authors (contact information below).

 ## 📧 Contact